WINDSORKAKAMA/ultraFinger/README.md

     <p align="center">An alternative r307 Fingerprint library for Arduino</p>
 </p>

 ## Yet another Fingerprint Library?

-In 2024, I decided to make my own fingerprint sensor library out of frustration due to working with the poorly documented Adafruit Fingerprint Library while working on a cashless transaction module at the time. that
+In 2024, I decided to make my own fingerprint sensor library out of frustration due to working with the poorly documented Adafruit Fingerprint Library while working on a cashless transaction module at the time.
-Later, I decided to revisit the idea to create it ain a re-usable manner to allow it to be used in other applications.
+Later, I decided to revisit the idea to create it in a re-usable manner allowing it to be used in many applications.

-For example, I made the decision to write this library in "C-like C++", specifically a blend between C99 and C89 code.
+I made the decision to write this library in "C-like C++", specifically a blend between C99 and C89 code.

-Since C is cross compatible with virtually any language, and this library exposes the basic fucntionality for working with this sensor, you can, for example, write a smart door system that uses a database interfaces and with a Python ORM to query fingerprints using a custom API that uses this library to read / write fingerprint templates / character files / bitmap images to the fingerprint sensor.
+Since C is cross compatible with virtually any language, and this library exposes the basic fucntionality for working with this sensor, you can, for example, write a smart door system that uses a database interface with a Python ORM to query fingerprints using a custom API that uses this library to read / write fingerprint templates / character files / bitmap images to the fingerprint sensor.

 I also made the decision to use only the SoftwareSerial library for UART communication.
 This was done for 2 reasons:

 * To ensure that the HardwareSerial ports(0 and 1) are reserved for debugging.
 * To ensure cross compatibility as all microcontollers supporting SoftwareSerial can carry out UART communication with the sensor using any port.

 ## Features